Unit 3: Advanced Topics & Disease Prevention¶

 Evidence Level: Moderate (for specific outcomes); Mixed (for mortality)

-Magnesium is involved in over 300 enzymatic reactions in your body.
-(Yes, 300.
-It's doing a lot behind the scenes.)
-Energy production, muscle function, nervous system regulation: magnesium touches all of it.
+Magnesium is involved in over 300 enzymatic reactions in your body, which means it’s doing a lot behind the scenes.
+(Yes, 300.)
+Energy production, muscle function, and nervous system regulation all rely on it, and deficiency is also surprisingly common.
+Surveys suggest a substantial portion of the population doesn’t meet recommended dietary intake.

-What research shows
+What research shows¶

-The evidence differs dramatically depending on whether we're talking about dietary magnesium or supplemental magnesium.
+This is where it gets interesting, and a bit humbling, because the evidence looks very different depending on whether we’re talking about dietary magnesium or supplemental magnesium.

 Magnesium from pills: No significant association with all-cause mortality.